Link

 What can be done with this hardware?

-This board has been developped for pedagogical purposes, to understand how ultrasound imaging and non-destructive testing work.
+The boards have been developped for pedagogical purposes, to understand how ultrasound imaging and non-destructive testing work.
 This structure can be used to develop:

 • ultrasound prototypes, eg can be used as a platform for A-mode, or B-mode imaging (pulse echo works best);